Ozpyn/PiPod/README.md

 While the purpose of the project is to bring dead iPods back to the land of the living; there exists custom chassis' and buttons on markets such as AliExpress or Ebay.

+You will need these from either a dead iPod or from AliExpress:
+- Faceplate
+- Back Housing
+- Scroll wheel
+- Headphone jack
+- Battery (Maybe)

 ### Why only the classic?
 Every other iPod model is simply too compact to fit anything other than original hardware without significant R & D.